-Stinging nettles are famously difficult to deal with—they are named stinging nettles for a reason: those nettles don't just scratch, they truly sting.
+Stinging nettles are famously difficult to deal with.
+They're named stinging nettles for a reason.
+That's because stinging nettles don't just scratch, they genuinely sting.
 Some people have more of a reaction that others, but they'll leave a rash on pretty much any human skin they touch.

-Luckily, they are easy to tame with a quick dip in boiling water, a.k.a. blanching.
+Luckily, they are easy to tame with a quick dip in boiling water, also known as blanching.

 - Bring a large pot filled with about 2 quarts of water to a boil and add at least 1 tablespoon of salt.
 The water should taste as salty as the sea—they'll impart flavor and help the nettles retain their crazily deep green color.